stefannovak/NHSv2/README.md

 The glaringly bad practices, like keys in source committed `appsettings.json`, hard coded credentials in the `docker-compose.yml`, are because this project is intentionally not meant for production.
 This also explains the complete lack of tests, as I spent half my days writing tests at work, I don't fancy writing them at 10pm on a Thursday night for a project that won't get used.

+### Archived as I work on this project done, in terms of proving my knowledge of modern .NET development.

 ## Project Structure